1972 NASCAR Winston Cup Series: Race summaries

+Winston Western 500

-Western 500 Richard Petty and Bobby Allison made important debuts in their careers - Petty debuted under the sponsorship of STP while Allison was making his maiden voyage with the Richard Howard Chevrolet under Junior Johnson's control.
-A. J. Foyt won the pole in the Purolator Mercury but fell out with transmission failure.
+The Winston Western 500 was held on January 23 at Riverside International Raceway.
+A.J.
+Foyt won the pole.
+Richard Petty and Bobby Allison made important debuts in their careers - Petty debuted under the sponsorship of STP while Allison was making his maiden voyage with the Richard Howard Chevrolet under Junior Johnson's control.
+Foyt fell out with transmission failure.
 Allison started 16th but stormed through the field and led 102 laps before falling to second at the end.
 Fog shortened the race to 149 laps as Petty led 37 of the final 39 laps, driving for the final time in an all-blue racecar.